Oral cancer

-Oral cancer, also known as mouth cancer, is cancer of the lining of the lips, mouth, or upper throat.
-In the mouth, it most commonly starts as a painless white patch, that thickens, develops red patches, an ulcer, and continues to grow.
+Oral cancer, also known as oral cavity cancer, tongue cancer or mouth cancer, is a cancer of the lining of the lips, mouth, or upper throat.
+In the mouth, it most commonly starts as a painless red or white patch, that thickens, gets ulcerated and continues to grow.
 When on the lips, it commonly looks like a persistent crusting ulcer that does not heal, and slowly grows.
 Other symptoms may include difficult or painful swallowing, new lumps or bumps in the neck, a swelling in the mouth, or a feeling of numbness in the mouth or lips.

 Risk factors include tobacco and alcohol use.
 Those who use both alcohol and tobacco have a 15 times greater risk of oral cancer than those who use neither.
-Other risk factors include HPV infection, chewing paan, and sun exposure on the lower lip.
+Other risk factors include betel nut chewing and sun exposure on the lip.
+HPV infection may play a limited role in some oral cavity cancers.
 Oral cancer is a subgroup of head and neck cancers.
-Diagnosis is made by biopsy of the concerning area, followed by investigation with CT scan, MRI, PET scan, and examination to determine if it has spread to distant parts of the body.
+Diagnosis is made by sampling (biopsy) of the lesion, followed by an imaging workup (called staging) which can include CT scan, MRI, PET scan to determine the local extension of the tumor, and if the disease has spread to distant parts of the body.

-Oral cancer can be prevented by avoiding tobacco products, limiting alcohol use, sun protection on the lower lip, HPV vaccination, and avoidance of paan.
+Oral cancer can be prevented by avoiding tobacco products, limiting alcohol use, sun protection on the lip, HPV vaccination, and avoidance of betel nut chewing.
 Treatments used for oral cancer can include a combination of surgery (to remove the tumor and regional lymph nodes), radiation therapy, chemotherapy, or targeted therapy.
 The types of treatments will depend on the size, locations, and spread of the cancer taken into consideration with the general health of the person.

 In 2018, oral cancer occurred globally in about 355,000 people, and resulted in 177,000 deaths.
 Between 1999 and 2015 in the United States, the rate of oral cancer increased 6% (from 10.9 to 11.6 per 100,000).
 Deaths from oral cancer during this time decreased 7% (from 2.7 to 2.5 per 100,000).
 Oral cancer has an overall 5 year survival rate of 65% in the United States as of 2015.
 This varies from 84% if diagnosed when localized, compared to 66% if it has spread to the lymph nodes in the neck, and 39% if it has spread to distant parts of the body.
 Survival rates also are dependent on the location of the disease in the mouth.